The Golden Horde (video game): Combat

-There are three basic type of weapon with which players can equip soldiers - melee weapons such as swords, axes, and clubs, short ranged weapons such as spears and pikes, and long ranged weapons such as bows and javelins.
+There are three basic types of weapons with which players can equip soldiers - melee weapons such as swords, axes, and clubs, short-ranged weapons such as spears and pikes, and long-ranged weapons such as bows and javelins.
 Each soldier can carry one weapon plus a shield.
 Depending on which race the player is using, there are different soldiers available for recruitment.
 Mongols have one unit type - Aduuchs, who are trained in the Yurt of Warriors.
 Prior to levelling up, Aduuchs can also be used as workers.
 Upon levelling up, an Aduuch becomes a specialised unit - a Turgen (swordsman), Nuker (spearman), or Nachin (archer), determined by which weapon he had equipped at the moment he levelled up.
 Russians also have one unit type - Druzhinniks, who are trained in the Detinets.
 When initially trained, they do not have a specialisation, which is only acquired when they level up.
 Like the Mongolians, the nature of their specialisation depends on which weapon they are using at the moment they level up.
 Crusaders have two unit types - Capitularies and Knights, both of which are trained in the garrison.
 Knights are stronger, but Capitularies are faster, with Knights better suited to melee combat, and Capitularies to ranged combat.
 However, players are free to recruit ranged Knights and melee Capitularies.
 When initially trained, soldiers do not have a specialisation, which is only acquired when they level up.
 The nature of their specialisation depends on which weapon they are using when they level up.

 Initially, the player is restricted to using default equipment, but once the forge is built and the smith starts to earn experience, more weapons and shields become available.
 At the highest level of experience, the smith can manufacture a banner, only one of which can be used at a time, and which grants all soldiers stat increases.
 Each race's banner grants different bonuses.
 Manufacturing each piece of equipment costs resources and takes time, and once a piece of equipment has been manufactured, the player can equip it to any unit.
 An alternative way to equip soldiers is to have workers collect the equipment of defeated enemies.
-This equipment can then be used by the player to equip their own army without any manufacture time.
+This equipment can then be used by the player to equip their own army without any manufacturing time.
 Player's can also take possession of the opponent's banner, which will grant different stat improvements than their own unique banner.